canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 If you decide to create a fork, be aware it can make future updates and security patches hard to implement as well as trigger additional licence obligations.
 The development team that made the changes will be responsible for maintaining those changes unless they are contributed to the original (upstream) version.

-Use open source software without modifications where possible.
+where possible. use open source software without modification.
-Instead, customize it with modules, plugins or extensions and then contribute those back to the community.
+Instead, use configuration and customize it with modules, plugins or extensions and make those available to the community.
 See [Standard for Publishing Open Source Code](publishing-open-source-code.md).

 To make changes in open source software, engage with the community and submit your changes upstream to ensure that your modifications are supported by future updates.